NTK-Guided Few-Shot Class Incremental Learning: Introduction

 Guided by these insights, our work focuses on addressing two critical issues—\textbf{NTK Convergence} and \textbf{NTK Generalization}—and seamlessly integrating them within the FSCIL framework.
 These methods are approached through the lens of the equivalence between meta-learning optimization and NTK convergence from \cref{thm:ml_equates_ntk} and \cref{thm:global-convergence}, as well as through the NTK-related generalization loss in \cref{Task_Specific_Generalization}.

 To achieve NTK convergence in our expanded network during optimization, we theoretically align NTK convergence with meta-learning optimization.
 This alignment is based on the understanding that both meta-loss and meta-outputs are intrinsically linked to the NTK matrix and labels.
 Ensuring effective meta-learning performance in FSCIL is pivotal for attaining optimal NTK convergence.
-Consequently, we propose a bespoke meta-learning strategy for FSCIL task, aiming to ensure that initiating meta-training from scratch leads to foundational FSCIL performance.
+Consequently, we propose a bespoke meta-learning strategy for the FSCIL task, aiming to ensure that initiating meta-training without supervised pre-training leads to robust foundational performance.

 Simultaneously, to ensure optimal NTK dynamics and minimal generalization loss, we incorporate self-supervised pre-training weights, curricular alignment, and dual NTK regularization, in line with \cite{wei2022more} and the FSCIL guidelines.
-These strategies are chosen for their effectiveness in \cref{NTK_Dynamics} and \cref{Task_Specific_Generalization}.
+These strategies are chosen for their effectiveness in \cref{NTK_Defination} and \cref{Task_Specific_Generalization}.
 In the regularization segment, to reduce computational overhead, we decompose the ConvNet and apply spectral regularization in convolutional layers \cite{wei2022more}.
 For the additional linear layers, we directly compute the NTK matrix and impose a spectral constraint to its eigenvalues, compressing their distribution to render it more consolidated.

-In a nutshell, our contributions are threefold: \begin{itemize} \item To the best of our knowledge, our work is the first to integrate NTK with FSCIL, advancing model generalization through robust theoretical foundations. \item To establish foundational NTK convergence during the FSCIL optimization, we theoretically align NTK convergence with meta-learning optimization and propose a bespoke meta-learning schema specifically tailored for the FSCIL task, initializing meta-training from scratch. \item Furthermore, to harvest optimal NTK dynamic outputs and the smallest NTK-related generalization loss, drawing inspiration from \cite{richards2021stability, wei2022more, bombari2023stability, taheri2023generalization}, we employ self-supervised pre-training, curricular alignment, and dual NTK regularization to achieve state-of-the-art results both theoretically and empirically. \end{itemize}
+In a nutshell, our contributions are threefold: \begin{itemize} \item To the best of our knowledge, our work is the first to integrate NTK with FSCIL, advancing model generalization through robust theoretical foundations. \item To establish foundational NTK convergence during FSCIL optimization, we theoretically align NTK convergence with meta-learning and propose a bespoke meta-learning schema specifically tailored for FSCIL, initializing meta-training without supervised pre-training. \item Furthermore, to harvest optimal NTK dynamic outputs and the smallest NTK-related generalization loss, drawing inspiration from \cite{richards2021stability, wei2022more, bombari2023stability, taheri2023generalization}, we employ self-supervised pre-training, curricular alignment, and dual NTK regularization to achieve state-of-the-art results both theoretically and empirically. \end{itemize}